ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 * Date-Timestamp - Mandatory
 2. If the mandatory input parameters are missing, system throws the appropriate message.
 1. Responds with "Accept" message if both the following conditions are met:
-(a)* The Registration Center corresponding to the Registration Center ID received must be not on a holiday on the date received in the input parameter.
+* The Registration Center corresponding to the Registration Center ID received must be not on a holiday on the date received in the input parameter.
-* 2. The Timestamp received in the input parameter must be greater the Registration Center Opening time and Less than or equal to Closing time + 1 Hour.
+* The Timestamp received in the input parameter must be greater the Registration Center Opening time and Less than or equal to Closing time + 1 Hour.
 4. Responds with the reject scenario if the above two conditions together are not met.
 5. E.g. If the Registration center in not on a holiday and its opening and closing time is (9:00 AM to 5:00 PM).
 Find the sample response below for different timestamp received.
 1. Timestamp - 4:00 PM - Accepted